-Summer peak daily demand has increased by 6% per ERU in the last 6 years.
+- Reduced ADD by 6% in the last 6 years.
+Reduced - summer peak daily demand by 11% in the last 6 years.

-Steps to Meet Goals
+Steps to Meet Goals:

 - Continue to monitor system for leaks and repair as found - Water conservation information on the MCPUD1 website. - Conservation rate structure for all consumers.
 Consumption history shown on all water bills.